Jan Olszewski: Dismissal

 In the early hours after midnight on 5 June, in an event known as the nocna zmiana ("the nightshift"), the Sejm convened for a vote of no confidence.
 Despite Olszewski's public appeals both on television and within the debating chamber, parliament's majority opinion became readily apparent of supporting his dismissal.
-Aside from the opposition post-communist Democratic Left Alliance, members of the Mazowiecki-oriented Democratic Union, the Liberal Democrats, and other centrist and liberal parties remained unfazed with their loss of confidence with the prime minister.
-The opposition was joined from the right by the Confederation for an Independent Poland, whose members derided the Olszewski government's attempt at radical lustration just before a vote of confidence as outright blackmail.
-Facing certain defeat, an emotional Olszewski addressed the Sejm, stating: I would like to get out of this place with just one achievement.
+Aside from the opposition post-communist Democratic Left Alliance, members of the Tadeusz Mazowiecki-oriented Democratic Union, the Liberal Democrats, and other centrist and liberal parties remained unfazed with their loss of confidence with the prime minister.
+The opposition was joined from the right by the Confederation of Independent Poland, whose members derided the Olszewski government's attempt at radical lustration just before a vote of confidence as outright blackmail.
+Facing certain defeat, an emotional Olszewski addressed the Sejm, stating:"I would like to get out of this place with just one achievement.
 And as of this moment, I have the belief that I will go out with it.
 I would like to say when this period finishes when time runs out for me—I admit—a terribly painful time, when in my hometown's streets, I can only move about by car or in the company of guards protecting me from human contact—when my time does finally finish—I can take to the streets of my city freely again, to move about and look people in the eye.
-And that for you, honourable members is what I wish for after this vote.
+And that for you, honourable members is what I wish for after this vote."

 The vote of no confidence was approved, with 273 in favour and 119 against.
 Olszewski was immediately replaced by Wałęsa ally Waldemar Pawlak of the Polish People's Party.
 Pawlak's government failed to gain support from Sejm majority and failed in a vote of confidence.
 Pawlak later resigned and Wałęsa replaced him by Hanna Suchocka, who won support from the majority.
 Two weeks following the government's no-confidence vote, the Constitutional Tribunal ruled 11–1 the Sejm's 28 May lustration resolution singling out alleged communist collaborators as illegal due to it not being a statutory enactment, as well as violating both the dignity of citizens and democratic values.
 The list produced by former Interior Minister Macierewicz was similarly found to be filled with inaccuracies, forcing the ministry to later apologize to several of those falsely implicated.